sp473/Fixed-Deposit-Predictor/README.md

 VARIABLE - DEFINITION

-Id	      -  Unique id of client age	      -  Age of client
+1.Id	      -  Unique id of client

+2.age	      -  Age of client

-Job	      -  Job of the client
+3.Job	      -  Job of the client

-Marital   -	 Marital status of the client
+4.Marital   -	 Marital status of the client

-Education	-  Education of client
+5.Education	-  Education of client

-Default	  -  Credit in default(yes/no).
+6.Default	  -  Credit in default(yes/no).
 Tells us if the customer has any unpaid loans.

-Housing	  -  Housing loan(yes/no).
+7.Housing	  -  Housing loan(yes/no).
 Tells us if the customer has taken a housing loan in the past.

-Loan	    -  Personal loan(yes/no).
+8.Loan	    -  Personal loan(yes/no).
 Tells us if the customer has taken a personal loan in the past.

-Subscribed(target variable) -	Has the client subscribed to the term deposit.
+9.Subscribed(target variable) -	Has the client subscribed to the term deposit.

 From the dataset the first 8 columns(variables) are the predictor variables, and the final column is the target variable.
 Using a training data set the model is trained, and the testing data set is used to test the performance of the model when it's given unseen data.